TMC-ComputationalPathology/Image_registration/README.md

 #### Run as API in Docker:
-To run this script as an  API (with FASTAPI UI) in Docker Container ,the following steps need to be taken:
+To run this script as an  API (with FASTAPI UI) in Docker Container ,the following steps needed to be taken:
 1. Save the docker file,irapi.py,requirement.txt scripts in folder of your choice.
 2. Build an image using the following command
 >